Fruit Carving Designs That Will Leave You Mesmerized

 Gaku

-Artist Gaku carved intricate dragon design into a banana is stunning.
-The brown oxidized skin contracts with the yellow and adds charter and depth to the design.
-Gaku is one of the most skilled fruit carvers, working with the natural tonality and changes in the fruit as it ages.
+Artist Gaku carved an intricate dragon design into a banana, which is utterly stunning.
+The brown oxidized skin contrasts with the yellow, adding character and depth to the design.
+Moreover, Gaku is one of the most skilled fruit carvers, adept at working with the natural tonality and changes in the fruit as it ages.

 Takehiro Kishimoto

 The talented Takehiro Kishimoto has been fruit and vegetable carving for 3 years.
-From carrots to lemons Takehiro carves them all.
-It’s incredible to see the intricate designs in Kishimoto’s fruit carvings — do they use a microscope to get those tiny cuts made?
+From carrots to lemons, Takehiro carves them all.
+Moreover, it’s incredible to see the intricate designs in Kishimoto’s fruit carvings.
+One might wonder, do they use a microscope to achieve those tiny cuts?

 Carved lovingly by hand with a sharp, thin knife, the designs are inspired by traditional Japanese patterns and techniques.